/

 Often, the values in one pick list depend on the values in another.
 Users are guided to proper data entry by controlling which values appear in a pick list based on the value selected in another list.

 Let’s say your company only sells in the United States and Canada.
-There’s a well-defined set of two-character abbreviations for these two countries for states, territories, and provinces.
+These two countries have well-defined two-character abbreviations for states, territories, and provinces.

-With validation rules, it’s easy to ensure that only valid two character values are entered and that you don’t end up with CA, Calif, and California all referencing the same state.
+With validation rules, it’s easy to ensure that only valid two-character values are entered and that CA, Calif, and California don’t all refer to the same state.

 Redundant Custom CRM Fields

-In this example, it’s much better for each Property to be its own separate record.
+In this example, each Property should be a separate record.

-8. Not displaying important parent fields in a child table
+Not displaying necessary parent fields in a child table

-CRM applications allow for easily displaying parent fields in a record view.
+CRM applications allow for the quick display of parent fields in a record view.
 An administrator can easily display selected parent record fields within a record to economize on upstream navigation to view important parent record data.

-If your organization has users within different departments who need to access the same CRM records but need to see custom fields specific only to their role, you can segment record views by type of record and/or by user.
+If your organization has users within different departments who need to access common CRM records but need to see custom fields specific to their role, you can segment record views by type of record and/or user.

 By avoiding CRM customization mistakes, your organization can save money and have a more highly adopted CRM system.